Call for Papers

 2. After this date, a review of all abstracts and summaries will be carried out by a designated committee composed of members who are familiar with the preferences of TESOL France conference-goers.
 The committee reserves the right to reject any proposal that does not follow the guidelines detailed above.

 4. If accepted, speakers and poster presenters are kindly asked to register for the conference using the separate Online Registration Form.
-Submitting a proposal does not mean you have registered for the event.
-Not paying or registering online for the event could result in a speaker losing their presentation slot.
+Submitting a proposal DOES NOT mean you have registered for the event.
+Registering online for the conference will be considered your acceptance and confirmation of attendance as a speaker/ poster presenter.
+A lack of communication or response on your part by the end of August will signal to the Colloquium Organizing team that you wish to withdraw your participation in the conference.

 Please take a moment to read the following information before submitting your proposal.